gracedoe90/hello-world/README.md

 # hello-world
 Just another repository
-My name is Grace Doe and a current student at Ivytech.
-I have four kids a boy and three girls.
+My name is Grace Doe and a current student at IUPUI and in my senior year.